TanishkThoria/Personal-Website/content/posts/hello-world.md

 draft = false
 date = 2022-12-24T12:48:10-08:00
 title = "Hello World!"
-description = "Introducing my new website!" slug = ""
-authors = ["Tanishk Thoria"]
-tags = []
+description = "Introducing my new website!
+This website is entirely open-source and can be found on my Github." slug = "" authors = ["Tanishk Thoria"] tags = []